See exclusive deals in your area

 The Fusion line receives good, if not top-of-the-list safety ratings.
 The NHTSA gives the Fusion five stars (the highest rating) for overall safety, as well as five for frontal crash.
 Its frontal crash and rollover, however, only rate four stars.
 Meanwhile, the IIHS gives the Fusion its highest "Good" rating in all categories, making it a Top Safety Pick when equipped with automatic emergency braking.

 The Fusion Hybrid comes in several trim levels: the base S, the mid-level SE, and high-end Titanium, and the new top-of-the-line Platinum.
 The Fusion Energi is offered in SE, Titanium, and Platinum trim levels.
 The Fusion Hybrid starts around $26,000, and the Fusion Energi around $34,000.
 Note that the highest-end Fusion Platinum Energi, however, starts at $42,000 and can rise somewhat from there.

 Options on the Fusion’s long list can add up quickly.
-New for 2017 are a suite of electronic active-safety systems that include adaptive cruise control that works down to a full stop and back up to speed; a lane-keeping system that expands on the previous lane-departure warning; pre-collision assist with pedestrian detection; driver alerts for drowsiness; and an enhanced Park Assist that now offers perpendicular as well as parallel parking.
+New for 2017 are a suite of electronic active-safety systems that include adaptive cruise control that works down to a full stop and back up to speed; an active lane control system that expands on the previous lane-departure warning; pre-collision assist with pedestrian detection; driver alerts for drowsiness; and an enhanced Park Assist that now offers perpendicular as well as parallel parking.
 Other options are remote starting, leather seats, 18-inch alloy wheels, and that space-stealing sunroof.